History of colonialism

 The European "discovery" of the New World (as named by Amerigo Vespucci in 1503) opened another colonial chapter, beginning with the colonization of the Caribbean in 1493 with Hispaniola (later to become Haiti and the Dominican Republic).
 The Portuguese and Spanish Empires were the first trans-oceanic global empires: they were the first to stretch across different continents (discounting Eurasian empires and those with land in Africa along the Mediterranean), covering vast territories around the globe.
-Between 1580 and 1640, the Portuguese and Spanish empires were both ruled by the Spanish monarchs in personal union.
+Between 1580 and 1640, the Portuguese and Spanish Empires were both ruled by the Spanish monarchs in personal union.
 During the late 16th and 17th centuries, England, France, and the Dutch Republic also established their own overseas empires, each in direct competition with the other European expansionists.
-Meanwhile the Tsardom of Russia expanded overland: Russian Siberian, Central Asian and East colonies eventually extended to Alaska and California.
+Meanwhile the Tsardom of Russia expanded overland: Russian Central Asian and North Asian colonies eventually extended to Alaska and California.

 The end of the 18th and mid-19th century saw the first era of decolonization, when most of the European colonies in the Americas, notably those of Spain, New France, and the Thirteen Colonies, gained their independence from their respective metropoles.
-The Kingdom of Great Britain (uniting Scotland and England), France, Portugal, and the Dutch turned their attention to the Old World, particularly South Africa and South Asia (particularly Southeast Asia), where coastal enclaves had already been established.
+The Kingdom of Great Britain (uniting Scotland and England), France, Portugal, and the Dutch turned their attention to the Old World, particularly South Asia and Southeast Asia, where coastal enclaves had already been established.

 In the 19th century, the Second Industrial Revolution led to what has been termed the era of New Imperialism, when the pace of colonization rapidly accelerated, the height of which was the Scramble for Africa, in which Belgium, Germany, and Italy also participated.
-The newly-westernized Empire of Japan established the Japanese colonial empire in eastern Asia (notably Taiwan, Korea, and Manchukuo) from the late-19th century.
+The newly westernized Empire of Japan established the Japanese colonial empire in eastern Asia (notably Taiwan, Korea, and Manchukuo) from the late 19th century.
 Nazi Germany pursued the Lebensraum concept of settler colonialism in Eastern Europe, and Fascist Italy pursued colonialism in Africa.
 All three are viewed as causes of World War II.

 There were deadly battles between colonizing states and revolutions in colonized areas, shaping areas of control and establishing independent nations.
 During the 20th century, the colonies of the defeated Central Powers of World War I were distributed amongst the victors as mandates, but it was not until after the end of World War II that the second phase of decolonization began in earnest.